chandu-atina/patterns/README.md

 # patterns

-This repo discuss various patterns and their usage/implementation in real world
+This repo discuss various patterns and their usage/implementation in real world...